dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

             InModuleScope -ScriptBlock {
                 Set-StrictMode -Version 1.0

-                # ServerName is not set, it set to the default value by the resource.
+                # ServerName is not set, the default value is used within the resource.
                 $getTargetResourceParameters = @{
                     InstanceName = 'TEST'
                 }